Canonical Bayesian Linear System Identification: Likelihood decomposition

-Under the assumption that both the process and emission noises are normal, we can obtain the likelihood for the state-update and the observation step, respectively:
+Under the assumption that both the process and observation noises are normal, we can obtain the likelihood for the state-update and the observation step, respectively:

-We follow the ideas by \cite{sarkka2013bayesian} and describe the procedure of likelihood recursion in the following theorem: \begin{theorem}[Marginal likelihood recursion] Let \(y_{[T]}\) and \(u_{[T]}\) denote the sequences of observations and inputs.
+Following \cite{sarkka2013bayesian}, we describe the likelihood recursion in the following theorem: \begin{theorem}[Marginal likelihood recursion] Let \(y_{[T]}\) and \(u_{[T]}\) denote the sequences of observations and inputs.
 Assume that the state-space model is given by \eqref{eq:general_lti_state_space_model_noise} with an initial prior \(p(X_0\mid \mathcal{L}_{\Theta})\) on \(X_0\), where the parameter set is \(\Theta\).
 Then, under the assumption that both the process and observation noises are Gaussian, the marginal likelihood

 can be computed recursively via the following three steps for \(t=1,\dots,T-1\):